+In 2016, the Group recognized curtailment gain on cancellation of the certain pension programs for workers of Yakutugol, Mechel-Remservice OOO.
 In 2015, the Group recognised curtailment gain on DEMP pension obligations due to mass layoffs of employees and decrease in salaries conditioned by the situation in Ukraine.
 In 2014, the Group recorded effect of defined benefits plans amendments at BMP and SKCC.